 At the Airport:

-It is recommended that you bring your CPAP as a carry on item.
+It is recommended that you bring your CPAP as a carry-on item.

-As a result of the Americans with Disabilities Act, the FAA regulations view CPAP machines as medical equipment, and as such are not considered a piece of luggage or a carry-on.
+As a result of the Americans with Disabilities Act, the FAA regulations view CPAP machines as medical equipment and, as such, are not considered a piece of luggage or a carry-on.
 Even though airlines limit travelers to one carry-on bag and one personal bag, such as a purse or briefcase, medical equipment does not count as a carry-on.
-So you are allowed to bring onboard one carry-on bag, one personal bag and your CPAP in its travel case.
+So you are allowed to bring onboard one carry-on bag, one personal bag, and your CPAP in its travel case.

-Scanning your CPAP: They will need to put your CPAP machine through the scanner.
+They will need to put your CPAP machine through the scanner.
 This means you will need to take it out of the case, but the TSA has noted that you can leave the tubing and the mask in the case.
 The device however will need to be removed.

 Additional Tips: